gomathishankar28/ms1_bentovanindia/README.md

 *	**About Page** – Allows all Visitors to know about their inspiration.

-*	**Menu Page** - Allows all visitors to the website to view thumbnail images of the menu items they offer.
+*	**Menu Page** - Allows all visitors to the website to view thumbnail images of the menu items in offer.

 *	**Contact**  - Allows customers to view their contact and location details and a contact form to send any messages or feedback.